DevaunyBrown/Lab1/README.md

 # ECSE3038-LAB1

-This serves to facilliate students to become more familiar with git and GitHub for the purpose of version control
+This serves to facilitate students to become more familiar with git and GitHub for the purpose of version control

 # Functuion Discription